I have a laundry list of things I wanted to get done this week, but none more important than starting our unit study on South America.

 Also, I decide if our unit study will be just enrichment to what we are doing day to day or if it’s all we focus on for a while.
 My objectives affect how long we stay on a unit.

 Here is my short list for my objectives in this unit and a few goals.

 We will be doing a lapbook and notebooking pages.
 I guess you could say for the first unit of the year, we are going all out.

 South America has 12 countries and 2 dependent territories so we have more than enough to keep us learning for quite a while.
 We will spend some time looking at what we have covered up to this time, so I can build my unit study on that foundation.

 My South America Unit Study Resources

-I have a total of 12 notebooking pages right now on my site on the Amazon Rain Forest which I could use in this study.
-You can go there to grab these freebies and be sure to bookmark that site as I have over 25 units and I build on them too each year.
+I have a total of 12 notebooking pages right now on my page on the Amazon Rain Forest which I could use in this study.

 However, because I want to focus on the other parts of South America and because the boys are a bit older, I already see that I will need some more printables.
 So I will be sharing those with you soon too.